Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   * Service Nodes only:
     * Service State (for any associated service):
         * GOOD
-        * PATCHING - when a status of patching is entered, the service will automatically exit this state after a number of steps (as defined by the servicePatchingDuration configuration item) after which it returns to a GOOD state
+        * FIXING - when a status of FIXING is entered, the service will automatically exit this state after a number of steps (as defined by the serviceFIXINGDuration configuration item) after which it returns to a GOOD state
         * COMPROMISED
         * OVERWHELMED
   Red agent pattern-of-life has an additional feature not found in the green pattern-of-life.
 This is the ability to influence the state of the attributes of a node via a number of different conditions: